Amendments confirmed 5 February 2019

 6.5 Officers can only be elected if they have been a paid up member for at least one year prior to election.

-6.6 Ngā Kaiwhakahau shall meet at least three times per year.
+6.6 Ngā Kaiwhakahau shall meet face to face at least two times per year.

 The registered office of Te Rōpū Whakahau shall be at such place(s) as Ngā Kaiwhakahau shall from time to time decide.